 Hello everyone and welcome to Linstead Hall!
 I am Julianna and I am pursuing my PhD in the field of Organic Electronics.
 I am from Greece, where I grew up in Athens, but my origin is from a small island called Ithaca.
 I completed my undergrad in Material Science in Greece and my postgrad in Physics in Paris.
 My hobbies are dancing, cooking, long walks, swimming, travelling and cycling.
 I am looking forward to meeting you all and don't hesitate to ask me everything you want!
 Have a pleasant stay at Linstead! :)

 Hall Seniors are students who have already lived in Imperial halls, chosen by the wardening team to carry out various roles to keep the hall going.
 Linstead Hall has 8 Hall Seniors.
 You can knock on their doors for anything and they will be more than happy to help.

-Hey everyone!
-My name is Nil, and I am a 3rd year Biochemist.
+Hello everyone!
+My name is Nil, and I am a 4th year Biotechnology and Management student.
 Having spent a year in Linstead as a fresher, I can already tell you that you are going to be a part of one of the best communities at Imperial!
 It is a great, sociable place to get to know your fellow freshers and to just have a laugh with your floormates.
 You can be assured that the exciting range of events we have planned for you will enable you to enjoy your time at Linstead to its fullest.
 Don’t be afraid to come knock down my door if ever you have a problem!
 There's nothing a good talk, movie and chocolate can’t fix.
 I can not wait to meet you all and help you settle comfortably into your new home!
 Much Linstead Love :)